nopnop2002/esp-idf-sx126x/README.md

 # About communication speed and maximum reception sensitivity
 In LoRa modulation mode, the communication speed (bps) and maximum reception sensitivity (RSSI) are determined by a combination of spreading factor (SF), bandwidth (BW), and coding rate (CDR).
 - SF
-SF (spreading factor) Increasing SF increases the spreading rate and improves noise resistance.
+Increasing SF increases the spreading factor and improves noise resistance.
 This improves reception sensitivity and extends communication distance, but communication speed decreases.
 - BW
 Bandwidth sets the width of the communication band.
 Setting a larger bandwidth will improve communication speed.